baez97/design-patterns-snake/README.md

 # Design Patterns in Software Engineering
+### Introduction
+Design Patterns are a great set of practices that may help us gain flexibility and reusability in our software solutions, do you know them?
+There are tons of them, in fact, a whole book was needed in order to define them.

+This repository intends to be a kind of introductory article to Design Patterns by building the _Snake Game_ step by step using them.
+Both the code and this README has been written divided in "Chapters", so that each Chapter corresponds to a Design Pattern/Principle.
+I hope you find it useful :) Let's start with the definition of what a _Design Pattern_ is.

 ### Definition
 According to _Gof_ book __Design Patterns: Elements of Reusable Object-Oriented Software__, this is the definition: